Purposeful Content Marketing

 “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience and, ultimately, to drive profitable customer action.”

 Content Marketing – The Tip of the Spear

-In this Digital Marketer’s Expert opinion, Content Marketing is the tip of the digital marketing spear for explosive growth opportunities.
-Correctly executed, and a company will grow.
+Content Marketing is the tip of the digital marketing spear for explosive growth opportunities for many businesses.
+Correctly executed and a company will grow.
 Incorrectly executed, and not much will happen.

 It’s not about putting content out there and hoping for the best, which is what many companies do.
 Great Content Marketing ignites sharing and results in profitable actions for your company.

 - Target Audiences Based on Their Intent